 TRAIN with Me!

-Although I am working to complete my medical training to become a physician I still want to maintain a high level of fitness.
+As a full-time doctor at The Cleveland Clinic I still aim to carve out enough time to maintain a high level of fitness.
 You might not have the luxury of spending hours in the gym each day, but that doesn't mean you can't get and stay fit!
 Thus, TRAIN was born: 1 hour in the gym per day, 5 days per week, fully scheduled out for you and jam-packed to build a solid foundation of GPP and proficiency in the full gamut of weightlifting, gymnastics, and monostructural skills.
 I will be doing this exact training program alongside you, so we can motivate and hold each other accountable!

 Who should TRAIN?